-In the fiscal year under review, the IHI Group has made estimates for taxable income for the fiscal year ending March 31, 2023, and subsequent fiscal years by considering the assumptions regarding the timing and speed of the demand recovery in the civil aero engines business under the impact of COVID-19 as well as measures for the expansion of the lifecycle business targeted by "Project Change" and the strengthening of the cost structure.
+In the fiscal year under review, the IHI Group has made estimates for taxable income for the fiscal year ending March 31, 2024 and subsequent fiscal years, by considering the assumptions regarding the recovery of demand in the civil aero engines business, as well as the effect of measures including various investments for materializing transformations scheduled under the "Group Management Policies 2023," expansion of lifecycle businesses, and the strengthening of earnings foundations.
+The demand in the civil aero engines business is expected to recover back to the pre-COVID19 level attained in 2019, in 2024, based on the data obtained from business partners in addition to the information provided by the International Air Transportation Association (IATA).